-In November 2017, we held the 11th Contact Center Competition.
-A total of 17 participants from 15 call centers competed in a contest of response quality, in order to encourage overall improvement.
+In November 2018, we held the 12th Contact Center Competition.
+A total of five participants from five call centers competed in a contest of response quality, in order to encourage overall improvement.

 In FY2015, Toshiba Group created Customer Satisfaction Improvement Month.
 Every year thereafter, we implement measures to promote and raise employees' awareness about the importance of CS during the designated month.

 We provide e-learning for employees to improve customer satisfaction.
-In FY2017, we held e-learning sessions for 89,441 Toshiba Group employees in Japan, 99% of whom attended the sessions.
+In FY2018, we held e-learning sessions for 72,547 Toshiba Group employees in Japan, 99% of whom attended the sessions.

-We held an After-sales Service Convention, with representatives and employees of Toshiba Group's after-sales companies and divisions in attendance.
-During the convention, we held a CS Activity Award ceremony to celebrate activities that contributed to improving customer satisfaction, as well as a CS Case Study Sharing Session to share initiatives to improve CS and enhance service efficiency.
+We held an After-sales Service Convention in November 2018, with Toshiba Group's after-sales companies and divisions in attendance.
+During the convention, we held a CS Enhancement Activity Award ceremony to celebrate activities that contributed to improving customer satisfaction, as well as a CS Case Study Sharing Session to share initiatives to improve CS and enhance service efficiency.
 In addition, an After-Sales service Convention was held in Shanghai, China, with service divisions from China taking part.
 The convention enabled the sharing of cases to improve CS and the exchange of opinions on after-sales service.

-Toshiba Group provides education and trainings for employees to understand the importance of customer satisfaction, and to learn the skills necessary for dealing with customers.
+We provide trainings for employees to understand the importance of customer satisfaction, and to learn the skills necessary for dealing with customers.
 We also provide a variety of manuals, including the Customer Service Manual and How to write Documents, and raise employees' customer service awareness through internal training.
-In FY2017, we provided training to 1,321 employees on such topics as the basics of customer response and the basics of writing business documents.
+In FY2018, we provided training to 1,156 employees on such topics as the basics of customer response and the basics of writing business documents and e-mails.